ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 Let's learn about CSS attribute selectors.

-Say we've got a page containing a bunch of links, and we want all the links that go to Wikipedia to be highlighted in blue, and all the links to TV Tropes to be highlighted in red so we know not to click them or we'll end up browsing TV Tropes for the rest of the day.
-Any other links can stay plain blue on white.

 Attribute selectors give us a way to target elements based on the contents of their HTML attribute values.

-We'll start with the useful ones.

 |      | Syntax                            | Matches                                                      |
 | ---- | --------------------------------- | ------------------------------------------------------------ |